 S.M.
 Steele PhD (Exon), Master of Library & Information Science, BMus (voice), (Hon.)
 Senior Research Fellow University of Exeter

-Welcome, newcomers to my new website, and welcome back to the 350,000+ faithful readers of my retired warpoet.ca website.
-A lot has happened in the decade since I began my diary from the road to war in Afghanistan with the Canadian Infantry, Canada’s first poet to serve as an official war artist.
-One of the major outcomes of this work was a war requiem, with composer Jeff Ryan, Afghanistan: Requiem for a Generation, commissioned by the Calgary Philharmonic in 2012, and last performed by the Vancouver Symphony, the Calgary Philharmonic again, and the Toronto Symphony Orchestra in 2017 at Roy Thompson Hall.
+Welcome newcomers and welcome back my 350,000+ faithful readers of my retired warpoet.ca website.
+A lot has happened in the decade since I began my diary, the road to war in Afghanistan with the Canadian Infantry as Canada’s first poet to serve as an official war artist (Task Force 3-09).
+One of the major outcomes of this work was a war requiem, with composer Jeff Ryan, Afghanistan: Requiem for a Generation, commissioned by the Calgary Philharmonic in 2012, and last performed by the Vancouver Symphony, the Calgary Philharmonic, and the Toronto Symphony Orchestra in 2017 at Roy Thompson Hall.
 Another is a video installation, Road to War, that has exhibited in France, Scotland, and several galleries in Canada.

-Where do I start?
-I survived, I thrived.
 Within months of returning from the war work I was awarded a fully-funded PhD from the University of Exeter, UK, where I spent the next several years.
 There, I was supervised by Professor Tim Kendall, a world expert on war literature and poetry (Poetry of the First World War, Oxford University Press), and Dr. Joe Crawford, a leading expert on Gothic literature and a consummate scholar, one able to recite entire epics off-the-cuff!
-I passed my viva in 2016 and graduated with my PhD (and here it is!) in 2017.
+I passed my viva in 2016 and graduated with my PhD (and here it is) in 2017.
 Immediately after graduating I won another major award, a Canada Council 150 New Chapter Award, to write a new opera on Louis Riel, with composer Neil Weisensel.
-The opera, Li Keur: Riel’s Heart of the North, is written in three Indigenous languages (Cree-Michif, French-Michif, and Anishinaabemowin, with the help of amazing Michif and Anishinaabe translators), French, and English.
+The opera, Li Keur: Riel’s Heart of the North, is written in three Indigenous languages (‘Heritage’-Michif, French-Michif, and Anishinaabemowin, with the help of amazing Michif and Anishinaabe translators), French, and English.

-Throughout the past decade I continued my private practice as a developmental and substantive editor (Middle Eastern specialty), and as a supplier of advanced intelligence (I am a researcher with a Master of Library and Information Science).
-This site thus functions as a one-stop site for all of my professional work as I do not disaggregate any of my work.
-My approach to research, editing, and artistic practice is based on clear, clean, and memorable communications, no matter what the field of endeavour.
-George Orwell’s essay, ‘Politics and the English Language’, has long been an influence on my writing.
+Throughout, I continue with my private practice as a developmental and substantive editor and as a supplier of advanced intelligence (I am a mega-researcher with a Master of Library and Information Science).
+This site thus functions as a one-stop site for all of my professional work as I do not disaggregate my work.
+My approach to research, editing, and artistic practice is based on clear, clean, and memorable communications no matter what the field of endeavour.
+(George Orwell’s essay, ‘Politics and the English Language’, has long been an influence on my writing and editing.)

-One of the best aspects of studying in the UK at a top-10 university, being a member an organization based in Oxford, and as a member of the innovative 1914FACES2014 research team, was my exposure to some of the most advanced researchers and research in the world.
-A lecture that stands out in my mind was one by the archaeo-metallurgist Dr. Gillian Juleff of the University of Exeter.
+One of the best aspects of studying in the UK at a top-10 university, being a member an organization based at the University of Oxford, and a member of the innovative 1914FACES2014 research team, was my exposure to some of the most advanced researchers and research in the world.
+A lecture that stands out in my mind from that time was given by the archaeo-metallurgist Dr. Gillian Juleff of the University of Exeter.
 Dr. Juleff has done extensive research on early steel smelting techniques, notably the monsoon furnaces of Sri Lanka.
-Dr. Juleff’s team has written convincingly of early steel production utilizing the wind power of the monsoons, notably to make the famed Damascus steel, forged in the hills of India and a prize trade good for centuries, such was its strength.
-The wallpaper of this website is a photograph of a Damascus steel knife I gave my Best Beloved.
+Dr. Juleff’s research argues convincingly of early steel production utilizing the wind power of the monsoons, notably to make the famed Damascus steel forged in the hills of India and a prize trade good for centuries, known for its superior strength.
+(The wallpaper of this website is a photograph of a Damascus steel knife.)